NETWAYS/ido-cleanup/README.md

 In larger installations of Icinga 2, [IDO DB cleanup] can become a challenge.
 Those cleanup queries are scheduled in between any other INSERT or UPDATE query.

-This can cause 2 problems:
+This can cause two problems:
 - Regular updates are deferred when cleanup is running
 - Not all tables are indexed correctly, so cleanup can take longer